jarekbryk/compbioftw/compbioftw.md

 - `ls {pear,peach}.txt` lists pear.txt and peach.txt
 - `ls -1` show output in a single column
 - `ls -alh` show output including hidden files (`-a`), in a long format (`-l`) and human-readable file sizes (`-h`)
 - `history` displays history of the commands (can be piped into a file).
-If you don't want the terminal to remember the history between sessions, [start with this thread on Stack Overflow](http://stackoverflow.com/questions/6709349/delete-terminal-history-in-linux#6709403)
+If you don't want the terminal to remember the history between sessions, [start with this thread on Stack Overflow](http://stackoverflow.com/questions/6709349/delete-terminal-history-in-linux#6709403).

 ### How to move around your folders

-- `cd -` : go to last directory
+- `cd -` : go to last folder
-- `.` : current folder
+- `cd .` : go to a current folder
-- `..` : parent folder
+- `cd ..` : go to a parent folder

 ### Four ways to go home: